-The organisers would like to take photographs and / or digital media of todays activity;
+The organisers would like to take photographs and / or digital media of today’s activity;

 Any photographs, film footage or audio recordings taken for the College will be stored securely1 and in accordance with the College’s retention policy 2.
 Any form of digital media and / or photographs may appear in Imperial College London publicity materials on the web, in printed publications or in other forms of official social media (such as, YouTube, Facebook and Twitter).